25,000+ contractors

 How much does an employee REALLY cost beyond their hourly wage?

-Fully loaded rates include: 1) Base hourly wage, 2) Payroll taxes (FICA, FUTA, SUTA), 3) Workers' compensation insurance, 4) Health insurance premiums, 5) Retirement contributions, 6) Paid time off (vacation, sick, holidays), 7) Training and certification costs, 8) Tools and equipment, 9) Overhead allocation, and 10) Profit margin.
+Fully loaded labor rate includes: 1) Base hourly wage, 2) Payroll taxes (FICA, FUTA, SUTA), 3) Workers' compensation insurance, 4) Health insurance premiums, 5) Retirement contributions, 6) Paid time off (vacation, sick, holidays), 7) Training and certification costs, 8) Tools and equipment, 9) Overhead allocation, and 10) Profit margin.
 Most contractors only account for items 1-2, missing the other 8 categories that add 30-50% to true costs.

 How do I calculate labor burden rate by state?

 Labor burden rates vary significantly by state due to: 1) State unemployment tax rates (SUTA: 0.5-5%), 2) Workers' comp rates (vary by trade and state), 3) State-mandated benefits (CA paid family leave, NY disability), 4) Local minimum wage laws, 5) Prevailing wage requirements.
-Our calculator automatically applies state-specific rates for 2026 to give you accurate results.
+Our calculator automatically applies state-specific rates for 2026 to give you accurate results for any state.

 What's the average labor burden for construction in 2026?